St Peter's Church, Portland

 St. Peter's Church is a former Church of England church in The Grove, on the Isle of Portland, Dorset.
 Designed by Major-General Sir Edmund Du Cane, the church was built in 1870-72 and is now a Grade II* Listed building.
 The gate piers and boundary walls to the north and west of the church are also Grade II Listed, along with the church's vicarage.
-St. Peter's Church is included on English Heritage's "Heritage at Risk" register.
+St. Peter's Church is included on Historic England's "Heritage at Risk" register.

 History

 St Peter's Church was built between 1870 and 1872, for a cost of £8,000 and using convict labour from the adjacent HM Prison Portland.
 It was consecrated in August 1872 and used by residents of the Grove and the military garrison stationed at the Verne Citadel.
 St Peter's became redundant in 1973, but was retained as a chapel for the prison, then a Borstal Institution, until 1988.
 The church is now in private ownership.